DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 ### 8.3 Dry-run

+When ansible-playbook is executed with --check it will not make any changes on remote systems.
+Instead it will report what changes it would have made rather than making them.

 ```bash
 ansible-playbook site.yml --check
 ```

 ### 8.4 Tags

+Playbooks can easily become large and can run for long time.
+We don't want to watch them rerun in their entirety every time we make a change to a task.
 How can we save time and run only what we are interested in?
 [Let's explore tags :nerd_face:](https://docs.ansible.com/ansible/latest/user_guide/playbooks_tags.html)

 ```bash
 vi site.yml